 Comparing the BSE in Software Engineering to the BCS in Computer Science

-Our Bachelor of Software Engineering degree is an accredited computer science degree, and BSE students take many of the same CS core courses as BCS students.
+BSE students take many of the same CS core courses as BCS students.
 In addition, Software Engineering (BSE) students also take computer engineering (CE) courses and the engineering core, thus satisfying the requirements to be a CEAB-accredited Engineering program.
 Like all engineering students, BSE students follow a rather regimented program and learn about the physical world.
 BCS students enjoy more flexibility.

 Elisa Lou, one of our Software Engineering alumni (class of 2015), has also provided a student perspective on her blog.